Sohojoe/pocket-joe/README.md

 - `policy`: all code/logic/llm are policies
 - `observations` - the set of observations for the policy to reason over
-- `options` - a set of optional sub policies that the policy can choose
+- `options` - additional action spaces available to the policy
 - `selected_actions` - the set of concurrent actions the policy chose to take
 - `Message`: a shared dataclass for `observations` and `actions` that aligns with llm semantics